 Services not covered by Medicare Not covered under any condition When covered Medical necessity - services considered not reasonable and medically necessary, according to the standards of Original Medicare, see Chapter 9, about obtaining a coverage decision Not covered under any condition Naturopathic / Homeopathic services (uses natural or alternative treatments).
-Not covered under any condition Orthopedic shoes or supportive devices for the feet May be covered under your Over- the-counter (OTC) allowance and/or under your diabetes self- management training, diabetic services, and supplies benefit for people who have severe diabetic foot disease.
+Not covered under any condition Orthopedic shoes or supportive devices for the feet May be covered under your OTC Plus allowance and/or under your diabetes self-management training, diabetic services, and supplies benefit for people who have severe diabetic foot disease.
 See Chapter 4, Section 2.1, Medical Benefits Chart.
 Personal items - in your room at a hospital or skilled nursing facility, including but not limited to a telephone or television Not covered under any condition Physical exams and other services - required by third parties such as obtaining or maintaining employment or participation in employee programs, required for insurance or licensing, requested sports physicals, or on court order or required for parole or probation.
 Not covered under any condition Precluded providers - services from providers who appear on the CMS Preclusion List.
 See Chapter 12, Definitions of important words , for CMS Preclusion List.
 Not covered under any condition Pre-operative testing - including but not limited to labs, x-rays, EKGs, EEGs, and cardiac monitoring that are performed strictly for pre-operative clearance when no underlying medical condition exists for testing Not covered under any condition

-Services not covered by Medicare Not covered under any condition When covered Private duty nurses Not covered under any condition Private room - when semi-private rooms are available Not covered under any condition Residential Treatment - whose main purpose is to remove the member from his/her environment to prevent the reoccurrence of a condition such as but not limited to eating disorders, alcohol addiction, etc. Not covered under any condition Reversal of sterilization procedures and or non-prescription contraceptive supplies.
-Not covered under any condition Smart devices - (smart phones and the cost of the applications, tablets, personal computers, etc.) Not covered under any condition Structural modifications - including but not limited to ramps, doorways, elevators and stairway elevators Not covered under any condition Support hose May be covered under your Over- the-Counter (OTC) allowance.
-See Chapter 4, Section 2.1, Medical Benefits Chart.
-Surgical leggings May be covered under your Over- the-Counter (OTC) allowance.
-See Chapter 4, Section 2.1, Medical Benefits Chart.
-Temporomandibular Joint Syndrome (TMJ) Not covered under any condition
+Services not covered by Medicare Not When covered

+covered under any

+condition

+Not

+Private duty nurses covered under any

+condition

+Not

+Private room - when semi-private rooms covered

+are available under any condition

+Residential Treatment - whose main

+purpose is to remove the member from Not

+his/her environment to prevent the reoccurrence of a condition such as but not covered

+limited to eating disorders, alcohol under any condition

+addiction, etc. Condition

+Not

+Reversal of sterilization procedures and or covered

+non-prescription contraceptive supplies. under any condition

+Not

+Smart devices - (smart phones and the cost of the applications, tablets, personal covered

+computers, etc.) under any condition

+Not

+Structural modifications - including but covered

+not limited to ramps, doorways, elevators and stairway elevators under any

+and stan way elevators condition

+May be covered under your OTC

+Support hose Plus allowance.
+See Chapter 4, Section 2.1, Medical Benefits

+Chart.

+May be covered under your OTC

+Surgical leggings Plus allowance.
+See Chapter 4,

+3 55 5 Section 2.1, Medical Benefits Chart.

+Not Citato

+Temporomandibular Joint Syndrome covered

+(TMJ) under any

+condition